oracle/coherence-operator/docs/user-guide.md

   http://localhost:9090/graph
   ```
-You should see many coherence_* metrics.
+You should see many vendor:coherence_* metrics.

 To enable SSL for both management over REST and metrics publishing for Prometheus, install the Coherence chart with both YAML files: